The Ultimate Guide to Canning Beets

 Next, remove air bubbles from the jar and use a clean and damp paper towel to clean the rim of the jar.
 Center the lid and close the jar with the ring.

-Step 3 – process the beets in the pressure canner.
+Step three – process.
 Once the water in the pressure canner is simmering, place the jars on the rack in the canner.
-Close the canner and turn the heat to high (weight is off the vent at this point).
+Close the canner and turn the heat to high (the weight is off the vent at this point).
 After a few minutes, steam will start escaping from the vent.
 Let your canner steam for 10 minutes before placing the weight on the vent.

 After 10 minutes, place the weight on the vent and watch the dial.
 If you live under 1000 feet in elevation, process the beets on 11 psi (adjust the stovetop heat to hold the right pressure) for 30 minutes for pint jars or 35 minutes for quart jars.